reisblucas/reisblucas/README.md

 ### I'm Lucas B. "neur4l" Reis, 23 yo, based in Sao Paulo - Brazil!

-- 💬 I like to talk and study about programming, software, technology, investiments and games!
+- 💬 I like to talk and study about programming, technology, investiments and games!
 - 🌱 Front: I'm learning about Next.JS, TypeScript and Tailwind!
-- 🌱 Back: I’m currently learning about Node.js ES5 and their uses in backend.
+- 🌱 Back: I’m currently learning about OOP and Design Patterns .
-- 🔭 I’m looking for Prisma, Redis and C#.
+- 🔭 I’m looking for Prisma✅, Redis and C#.
 - :e-mail: : <a href="mailto:reisblcs@gmail.com">reisblcs@gmail.com</a>
 - <img src="/gh-icons/linkedin.svg" width="16" height="16"> : <a href="https://www.linkedin.com/in/reisblucas/" target="_blank" rel="noreferrer noopener">Lucas Barbosa dos Reis</a>